fbeilstein/machine_learning/midterm_2.md

 # Problem
 * Choose any dataset for multiclass classification on [Kaggle](https://www.kaggle.com/) (go to "Datasets" section, choose "Filter" and enter "multiclass classification" into the "Tags" field).
 * Perform classification with few methods.
 I expect you to use at least SVM (linear and rbf) and random forest.
 * Try getting the best result with each of the methods.
-I expect you to use at least GridSearch.
+I expect you to use at least GridSearch for tuning hyperparameters.
 * Try feature engineering.
 I expect you to use at least PCA for dimensionality reduction.
 * Calculate accuracy and confusion matrix for each of the methods.
 * Do conclusions.
 Which method is the best?
 Why?
 If the dataset has any articles linked, compare your results with the state of the art.